matgoebl/cloud-tools/README.md

     $ curl -ki https://kubernetes.default.svc.cluster.local
     HTTP/1.1 401 Unauthorized

-(i.e. connectivity works, 401 because we did not provide a token)
+(i.e. connectivity works, but we get an error 401 because we did not provide a token)
 The pod is deployed as job, that will be removed after 16 hours.
 To manually remove the pod use: